deeztek/Waf2Py/README.md

 # Waf2Py [Beta]
-Waf2Py is a nice and easy to use web interface for modsecurity and nginx implementation.
-Waf2Py is free and run under Web2Py that controls modsecurity and nginx configuration in a easy way, allowing to configure any application in just minutes.
+Waf2Py is a nice and easy to use web interface for modsecurity running on nginx.
+Waf2Py is free and powered by Web2Py that controls modsecurity and nginx configuration in an easy way, allowing you to configure protection for any webapplication in just minutes.

 ## What can I do with this interface?

-- Create a site in just minutes,
+- Create a site in just minutes
-- Create global or local exclusions with just 2 clicks!
+- Create global or local exclusions with just 2 clicks
 - Add virtual interfaces
-- Create static routes for the desired app.
+- Create static routes for the desired app
-- Check debug, access, error and audit logs in a easy way,
+- Check debug, access, error and audit logs in an easy way
 - Download logs
 - Check the stats for every application with nice graphics
-- Disable/Enable protection with just 1 click.
+- Disable/Enable protection with just 1 click
-- Restrict paths or files.
+- Restrict paths or files
-- Insert headers.
+- Insert headers